fairtracks/fairtracks.net/content/markdown/fair/fair-07-transformation.md

 for caching of tasks based on the input data and parameters.
 Hence, if the input data and parameters of a task does not change between runs, the task is not rerun.
-This is particularly useful for importing from REST API endpoints, as a flow can be continuously rerun without taxing the remote server; data import will only carried out in the initial iteration or when the REST API signals that the data has changed.
+This is particularly useful for importing from REST API endpoints, as a flow can be continuously rerun without taxing the remote server; data import will only be carried out in the initial iteration or when the REST API signals that the data has changed.

 **Scale up with external compute resources:** In the case of large datasets, the researcher can set up a flow based on a representative sample of the full dataset, in a size that is suited for running